-Mean Median SRA 9% 3.6%
+Mean Median

+SRA 9 percent 3.6 percent

 The figures reflect the female/male profile across the organisation, and the presence of more men in the senior management teams.
 This also means that there is a bonus differential at a higher level.
 In addition, a higher proportion of females work part-time in lower level roles.